majekolaitan/Job-Portal-Django/README.md

 ### Setup Without Docker

-If you prefer not to use Docker, follow these steps to set up the DJobPortal application directly:
+If you prefer not to use Docker, follow these steps to set up the TechConnect application directly:

 #### Prerequisites